HarshJain-26/ATD/README.md

    - spring.jpa.properties.hibernate.format_sql=true

 ## FileSystem setup
+   In application.properties

-file.path=files/
+   - file.path=files/

-This will create a new directory in your project.
-All files will stored in 'files' directory.
+   - This will create a new directory in your project.
+All newly created files will stored in 'files/' directory.

 ## Run the Application